-In view of the necessarily wide and varied range of the scientific investigations to be undertaken, the Station was laid out as a group of separate buildings, each of which was designed and equipped for a specific type of work, ranging from pure chemical research on the individual chemical substances present in petroleum and pure physical research on the theory of lubrication to long-period tests on Diesel engines and complete refining of crude oil on a scale up to one ton.
+In view of the necessarily wide and varied range of the scientific investigations to be undertaken, the Station was laid out as a group of separate buildings, each of which was designed and equiped for a specific type of work, ranging from pure chemical research on the individual chemical substances present in petroleum and pure physical research on the theory of lubrication to long-period tests on Diesel engines and complete refining of crude oil on a scale up to one ton.

 The chemical laboratories, with the library, drawing office and engineering shop, constitute the central block of buildings.
-There are also the experimental refinery, the power house, the boiler house, the experimental house and a large engine test house.
+There are also the experimental refinery, the power house, the boiler house and the experimental house.

-A good deal of analytical work is necessarily done in the regular testing of samples of the crude oil and of the various refinery products, as well as in the examination of specimens of oils, waters and mineral deposits sent home by the Company's geologists and engineers.
+A good deal of analytical work is necessarily done in the regular testing of samples of the crude oil and of the various refined derivatives, as well as in the examination of specimens of oils, waters and mineral deposits sent home by the Company's geologists and engineers.